jeffreytse/blog/_posts/Random/2022-02-16-type-LaTeX-fast.md

 ---
 layout: post
-title: How to Type $\LaTeX$ Fast & Elegant - A Guide from & for Beginner
+title: How to Type LaTeX Fast & Elegant - A Guide from & for Beginner
 tags: ["Notes", "Random"]
 category: ["Notes"]
 ---